vladi-rh/rhoai-genaiops-lab-instructions/docs/9-model-optimization/1-foundations.md

 ```

 **How we fix it:**
-- Calibrate with data that looks like real usage
+* **Calibrate with real data:** you pick scales based on realistic value ranges, not weird edge cases.
-- Pick scales that minimize clipping
+* **Pick scales that minimize clipping:** choose a mapping where most values fit inside [-128, 127].
-- Use finer granularity (smaller groups)
+* **Finer granularity (smaller groups):** different parts of the model can have different typical ranges.
+Giving each group its own scale means a “big-range” group doesn’t force a “small-range” group to use the same scale.

 ## The Decision Tree